-The MOU established an agreement on how to partition IRWM funding under Proposition 84 for the funding area and set forth a framework for ongoing collaboration between the three IRWM regions.
-The Tri-County FACC enables the three RWMGs to balance the necessary autonomy of each planning region to plan at the appropriate scale with the need to improve inter-regional cooperation and efficiency.
-The Tri-County FACC also ensures close coordination of the three planning regions to improve the quality and reliability of water throughout the span of all three IRWM Regions (San Diego, Upper Santa Margarita, and South Orange County), also known as the San Diego Funding Area.
+The MOU established an agreement on how to partition IRWM funding under Proposition 84 and Proposition 1 for the funding area and set forth a framework for ongoing collaboration between the three IRWM regions.
+The Tri-County FACC also ensures close coordination of the three planning regions to improve the quality and reliability of water throughout the span of all three IRWM Regions of the San Diego Funding Area.